rbaxter08/recoil-table/packages/recoil-table/README.md

 ## Atoms and Selectors

-At it's core, **Recoil Table** is simply a collection of Recoil AtomFamilys and SelectorFamilys.
+At it's core, **Recoil Table** is simply a collection of Recoil Atom and Selector Families.
 Use them in combination with any of the hooks provided by Recoil (`useRecoilValue`, `useRecoilState`, etc...) and pass them a key that is **unique** to the table state you wish to access.

 ```ts